edgelesssys/docs.edgeless.systems/marblerun/deployment/kubernetes.md

 Intel SGX supports two modes for obtaining remote attestation quotes:
 * In-process: The software generating the quote is part of the enclave application
-* Out-of-process: The software generating the quote is not part of the actual enclave application.
+* Out-of-process: The software generating the quote isn't part of the actual enclave application.
 This requires the Intel SGX Architectural Enclave Service Manager (AESM) to run on the system

 While Marbles built with [Ego](building-services/ego.md) perform in-process attestation, other frameworks, such as [Gramine](building-services/gramine.md), use out-of-process attestation.
 If your confidential application uses out-of-process attestation, you will need to expose the AESM device to your container.